Frequently Asked Questions

 What is the tuition refund policy?

 VISIONS offers partial refunds until 90 days prior to the program start date.
-Families have the option of purchasing trip insurance for more comprehensive coverage.
+Families have the option of also purchasing trip insurance for more comprehensive coverage.
 Plans and costs vary, and can include coverage up to a full refund as late as 48 hours before the program start date.
 The refund breakdown is as follows:

 - 75 percent refund from VISIONS, if written cancellation is received 90 days prior to the program start date.